Do you experience these symptoms when speaking in public?

 English title

-It ranked as the number one best-selling Japanese book in the Public Speaking & Presentation category on Amazon Japan and has received multiple awards.
-The book also earned a recommendation letter from Dr. Shiga, a leading researcher in electroencephalography and a Gold Award recipient from former U.S. President Obama.
-Beyond Japan, it has been translated and published in Taiwan and South Korea.
+This book by Sally Kanemitsu became the No.1 bestseller in the Public Speaking & Presentation category on Amazon Japan and has received multiple awards.
+It was also endorsed by Dr. Shiga, a leading researcher in electroencephalography and a recipient of the Gold Award from former U.S. President Obama.
+In addition to its success in Japan, the book has been translated and published in South Korea and Taiwan, and the Taiwanese edition is also available in Hong Kong.

 <Media coverage>